 ABOUT ERIC FAGAN

-The experience of working on the protection detail for the mayor of the 4th largest city in the United States gave Fagan the opportunity to work with world leaders, government officials from different municipalities and plan for catastrophic events that occurred in the city of Houston.
-Eric is certified by The Texas Department of Public Safety in dignitary protection.
+• Fagan is certified by The Texas Department of Public Safety in dignitary protection.
 This training taught him how to protect domestic and foreign dignitaries and how to be on alert for possible terroristic and domestic threats.
-During Super Bowl LI he worked with the NFL security team, the FBI, Homeland Security, Metro, Harris County Sheriff’s Department and other law enforcement municipalities around the city of Houston in planning and protecting over one million citizens and visitors who attended the festivities.
+During Super Bowl LI he worked with the NFL security team, the FBI, Homeland Security, Metro, Harris County Sheriff’s Department and other law enforcement municipalities around the City of Houston in planning for and protecting over one million citizens and visitors who attended the festivities.

-As president of the African American Police Officers’ League, Eric worked alongside the Houston Police Officers’ Union negotiating a $780 million-dollar budget.
-These negotiations included: salary, contracts, insurance and equipment for a police force in the 4th largest city in the United States with over 5,000 law enforcement officers, not including the non-classified employees.
-Because of his leadership during his tenure as president, he was named President Emeritus of the African American Police Officers’ League.
+• As president of the Afro American Police Officers League, Fagan worked alongside the Houston Police Officers’ Union negotiating a $780 million-dollar budget for over 5,000 law enforcement officers.
+Because of his leadership during his tenure as president, he was named President Emeritus of the Afro American Police Officers League.